Bassett88/arkosR36S/Themes.md

-ArkOS comes with the following themes preinstalled
+ArkOS comes with the following themes preinstalled:

 ES-THEME-DOSIRAKF \
 ES-THEME-EPICNOIR \